monarc-project/monarc-project.github.io/content/pages/download.md

 You can also generate your own virtual machine with Vagrant.
 See [the instructions](https://github.com/monarc-project/MonarcAppFO-vagrant).
 This method is recommended for development, not production.
+The best method if you want to test an up-to-date version of MONARC.